Oregon Vital Records will change the sex of a registrant (person named on an Oregon birth record) if the proper documents and fees are submitted.

 To change a person's designated sex, Oregon law requires a court judgment.
 Oregon Revised Statute (ORS) 33.460 effective January 1, 2014 states:

 - A court that has jurisdiction to determine an application for change of name of a person under ORS 33.410 and 33.420 may order a legal change of sex and enter a judgment indicating the change of sex of a person if the court determines that the individual has undergone surgical, hormonal, or other treatment appropriate for that individual for the purpose of gender transition and that sexual reassignment has been completed.

 - The court may order a legal change of sex and enter the judgment in the same manner as that provided for a change of name of a person under ORS 33.410 and 33.420.

 - If a person applies for a change of name under ORS 33.410 and 33.420 at the time the person applies for a legal change of sex under this section, the court may order change of name and legal change of sex at the same time and in the same proceeding.

-Once you have an original copy of the court order of change of sex, submit the following in person (find our office) or by mail:
+Once you have an original certified copy of the court order of change of sex, submit the following in person (our office location) or by mail:

-Per House Bill 2093 effective January 1, 2014, changes to sex by court order are made by creating a new birth certificate.
+Per ORS 432.245 effective January 1, 2014, changes to sex by court order are made by creating a new birth record.
 No footnote documenting the change in sex will be added to the new birth record.
 A sealed file number will be added, and all documents related to change of sex will be placed in the sealed file.
-If a change of name is completed using the same court order, or if a name change is documented on the original birth record, it will not be show on the new birth certificate.
+If a change of name is completed using the same court order, or if a name change is documented on the original birth record, it will also not be documented on the new birth record.